d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 * We can design a kernel to detect edges in images.
 * We can learn the kernel through data.

-## exercise
+## Problems

-* Construct an input image `X` which has horizontal edges.
-How do you design a kernel `K` to detect horizontal edges in an image?
-What if the edges are diagonal?
+1. Construct an image `X` with diagonal edges.
+    * What happens if you apply the kernel `K` to it?
+    * What happens if you transpose `X`?
+    * What happens if you transpose `K`?
-* When you try to automatically find the gradient for the `Conv2D` class we created, what kind of error message do you see?
-In the `forward` function of this class, the `corr2d` function is replaced with the `nd.Convolution` class, which makes it possible to automatically find the gradient.
+1. When you try to automatically find the gradient for the `Conv2D` class we created, what kind of error message do you see?
-* How do you represent a cross-correlation operation as a matrix multiplication by changing the input and kernel arrays?
+1. How do you represent a cross-correlation operation as a matrix multiplication by changing the input and kernel arrays?
-* How do you construct a fully connected layer for object edge detection?
+1. Design some kernels manually.
+    * What is the form of a kernel for the second derivative?
+    * What is the kernel for the Laplace operator?
+    * What is the kernel for an integral?
+    * What is the minimum size of a kernel to obtain a derivative of degree $d$?

 ## Scan the QR Code to Access [Discussions](https://discuss.gluon.ai/t/topic/6314)